blog page

 Older teenagers and young adults

-Typically from around 15 years of age and above, depending on bone maturity
+Typically from around late teens and some young adults, depending on bone maturity

 Key features: